msinamsina/pyautomail/docs/introduction.rst

 Overview
 --------

-Automail comes to the rescue by providing a seamless and efficient solution for automating email communication.
-Whether you need to send personalized emails to a vast audience, conduct email marketing campaigns, or automate routine email tasks with Gmail, this package is your go-to tool.
-Its user-friendly interface and versatile features make it suitable for a wide range of applications, from startups to enterprises, professionals, and developers.
+Automail is a dynamic Python package that enhances automated email sending.
+Utilizing the built-in smtplib module, it ensures reliable communication.
+With the flexibility to send personalized emails using HTML or plain text templates, Automail adds a personal touch to each message.
+Boosted by Jinja2, it enables the creation of captivating and visually appealing email templates.
+Moreover, you can effortlessly attach global or personalized PDF files to enrich your emails.
+The package also offers the convenience of scheduling emails for timely delivery.
+Simplify your email campaigns and elevate your communication with **Automail**'s creative features and efficiency.

 .. warning::